jenkinsci/misc-info-tools-plugin/README.md

  String getCurrentBuildHost()
 ```

-TLDR

 ### checkUpStreamJobs(deps,isBuilding)

 This method exists because when builds can have multiple upstream triggers, it is nice to make sure all upstream job are working, exist and are healthy, along with reducing jenkins cluster load.
-This functionality grows in value when a job can add new upstream triggers on the fly.
+This functionality grows in value when a job can add or remove new upstream triggers on the fly.

 Arguments: Takes a list of job paths along with an optional "isBuilding" flag and checks for the following.